 Lastly, the MAP assessment is an assessment that we as a district have control over.
-As the state brings in new assessments (ISIP by Istation, ISAT 2 by Smarter Balanced) and throws out old assessments (ISAT 1, Aimsweb, and IRI) we have a consistent set of data that we understand that is actively in use in classrooms, helping us to ensure that every student grows.
+As the state brings in new assessments (ISAT 2 by Smarter Balanced) and throws out old assessments (ISAT 1 and Aimsweb) we have a consistent set of data that we understand that is actively in use in classrooms, helping us to ensure that every student grows.